 While road-tripping around South Wales in 2022, Tenby repeatedly cropped up as one of the most popular spots to visit.
 Even though the population is around 5,000, every year 2.5 million visitors flock here and more than half of those travel from outside of Wales.
 After seeing this little seaside town for ourselves, we understand why!
 This beautiful town is full of hidden gems and so much history.
-With St. David’s Day just two weeks away, here’s why you need to plan a trip to Tenby:
+Here’s why you need to plan a trip to Tenby:

 The beaches